Meditation for March 24th

 Or something I had said,

-And before you know it the person left.
+And before you know it, the person leaves without saying goodbye.

 Rude!